 - 1/2 teaspoon lemon zest

-- 2 cups of pumpkin pulp purée from a sugar pumpkin* OR 1 15-ounce can of pumpkin purée (can also use puréed cooked butternut squash)
+- 2 cups pumpkin pulp purée from a sugar pumpkin (see Recipe Note) OR 1 15-ounce can of pumpkin purée (can also use puréed cooked butternut squash)

 - 1 1/2 cup heavy cream or one 12 oz. can of evaporated milk

-- 1 good crust (see pâte brisée recipe or our no-fail flaky pie crust recipe)
+- 1 good pie crust, chilled or frozen (see pâte brisée recipe or our no-fail flaky pie crust recipe)

 1 Preheat your oven to 425°F.